-For those of you looking to acquire WBTC, you can do so by purchasing it through any of the verified DAO merchants seen here or by simply purchasing WBTC on any of the exchanges it’s currently traded on.
-As of writing, WBTC is currently available on the following exchanges:
+For those looking to acquire WBTC, you can do so by purchasing it through any of the verified DAO merchants seen here or by simply purchasing WBTC on a supported exchange like Uniswap or Kyber Network

 Wrapped tokens allow assets (in this case Bitcoin) to be interchangeable and operate on a cross-chain mechanism where verified entities act as a bridge between the two networks.
 With this, users can now benefit from the global liquidity from Bitcoin, the programmability and reduced transaction fees on Ethereum, and have access to the growing amount of DeFi applications.

 Ultimately, this WBTC framework provides a generalized mechanism in which crypto institutions can create asset-backed tokens in a transparent nature.
 Wrapped Bitcoin was the use of this framework and we could likely see other wrapped assets coming to Ethereum in the near future.